Wabi-Studios/wabi-realm/examples/README.md

 ### GroupedTableView

-A sample app to demonstrate how to use Realm to populate a table view with sections.
+A sample app to demonstrate how to use WabiRealm to populate a table view with sections.

 ### Migration

-This example showcases Realm's migration features.
+This example showcases WabiRealm's migration features.

 ### Encryption